excalq/tupac/README.md

 ## License
-  This is to be determined
+  This is to be determined.
+Likely GPL...